gabrieldlima/hwinv/README.md

-# Hardware information in Python (Windows only)
+# Hardware and Software Information Gathering Tool for Windows Systems

-This is a Python program for gathering hardware information from a system using the [Win32 Provider](https://learn.microsoft.com/en-us/windows/win32/cimwin32prov/win32-provider).
-It provides details such as CPU, memory, disks, network information, and outputs the result in a JSON file.
+This Python program enables users to gather detailed hardware and software information from Windows systems using the [Win32 Provider](https://learn.microsoft.com/en-us/windows/win32/cimwin32prov/win32-provider).
+It provides comprehensive data on CPU, memory, disks, network adapters, operating system details, and more, outputting the results in JSON format for easy analysis and processing.

-### hardware_info.json
+## Hardware Information
+The hardware_info.json file contains detailed hardware information, including details on the computer, processor, memory, graphics, disk storage, and network adapters.
 ```json
 {
     "COMPUTER": [